About Wildlife Closures

 There are both permanent and temporary wildlife closures every year in Denali.
 These areas are restricted to all entry and exist for the mutual protection of humans and wildlife.
 Because these closures may change throughout the season, it is important to ask a ranger at the Backcountry Information Center for recent closure information before each trip.

+Closures may also be in effect for non-wildlife reasons.
 A few reasons an area may be closed: